 brings additional benefits.
 The intuition behind this is that while the main LLM of PPO is rapidly changing, the reference model should also be updated accordingly.
 Otherwise, the learned model may be strongly regularized to be close to the SFT model, which can hurt performance in challenging tasks.
 Figure 2 further demonstrates that increasing the batch size of PPO consistently improves the performance across all difficulty levels in the APPS dataset.
-We also highlight that utilizing a small batch size, such as 64, in PPO training could negatively impact the performance level on the introductory scale.
+We also highlight that utilizing a small batch size, such as 64, in PPO training could negatively impact the performance of the base SFT model, resulting in a 33.7% performance level on the introductory scale.
 We remark that our findings are consistent with those developed in the RL community (Yu et al., 2022).